 Basketball is a master American game that was designed in 1891 by Dr. James Naismith.
 While originating the game, Naismith focused on making a non-contact game to be played inside a building.
-He created the rules to play the game, which were published in the school newspaper of Springfield College – The Triangle, in January 1892.
+He created the rules to play the game.
+These were published in the school newspaper of Springfield College – The Triangle, in January 1892.

-When the game was invented in Springfield, the only goal was to train young athletes in cold months when they could not play outside.
-In the beginning, they played the game with a small ball like a soccer ball, and players hung two baskets to the railing of the balcony for makeshift hoops purposes.
+When the game was invented in Springfield.
+The only goal was to train young athletes in cold months when they could not play outside.
+In the beginning, they played the game with a small ball like a soccer ball.
+Players hung two baskets to the railing of the balcony for makeshift hoops purposes.
 So what are the 13 original rules of basketball?

 The 13 Original Rules of Basketball by James Naismith